conoro/hugo.conoroneill.net/content/post/preserving-old-sites-importance-of-github.md

 <span>Photo by <a href="https://unsplash.com/@jontyson?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jon Tyson</a> on <a href="https://unsplash.com/s/photos/old?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 I've realised that GitHub is a critical tool for doing this in an inexpensive and portable way.
-Over the past few years I've taken several old blogs/sites, saved them as static HTML via various methods (WordPress export, Harp, Hugo, etc), loaded them up into a GitHub repo and made them accessible on the web via [GitHub Pages](https://pages.github.com/).
+Over the past few years I've taken several old blogs/sites, saved them as static HTML via various methods (WordPress export, wget, Harp, Hugo, etc), loaded them up into a GitHub repo and made them accessible on the web via [GitHub Pages](https://pages.github.com/).
 Even better, that now includes a free https cert.

 The only expense in keeping these sites online, and accessible at their original address, is the domain fee.
 I've switched over to [Porkbun](https://porkbun.com) for that.
 A great inexpensive service.
 Of course you can just use a GitHub address if you don't want to spend anything.
 But I do think the domain is an important aspect of keeping continuity.